GoobisMoobis/GoobisBlog/_posts/2025-03-17-HowIMadeTheTerminal.md

 ## Without further ado, here is how I came up with the terminal, how I made it, etc

-When I originally started MRT I had no intention of making a terminal.
+When I originally started MRTS I had no intention of making a terminal.
 Or even any sort of admin gui.
 So, what sparked my inspiration?

 Well, it actually didn't start with MRTS, it started with a side project I was working on called noob factory tycoon.
 I was trying to run something from roblox's default command line, but it wasn't working.
 I kept getting an error.